ScrollKit 3.0

 Copy the app

-Get the app on GitHub →
+Download the 3.0 app (zip) Browse the source on GitHub →

 Want to change something first?
 Make It Yours shows how to tweak the code or add your own ride animation, then copy your version instead.